brackendev/ALCameraViewController/README.md

 ## Confirm / Cropping View

 * Significant updates to the presentation of the image, scrolling, and cropping to fix inconsistencies especially when switching between portrait and landscape.
 See source file for full details.
+* Allow zooming in on the image during cropping

 ## Example